jellydn/learn-nextjs14-dashboard/Learn.md

 - Server action is experimental feature in [React](https://react.dev/reference/react/use-server)
 - This chapter is about how to use server action to mutate data.

+## Chapter 13 - Handling Errors

+- How to handle error with try/catch and show on UI with error.tsx file.
+- How to use `notFound()` to handle 404 error.